paulc4/microservices-demo/use-docker.md

 # Run Using Docker

-We are going to run the small Accounts microservice application available at https://github.com/paulc4/microservices-demo.
+We are going to run the Accounts Microservice application available at https://github.com/paulc4/microservices-demo using three docker containers, one for the Eureka registration server and one for each microservice.

 ## Build the Image